kw2828/Leading-Others/Leadership-Foundations/4-Effective-Communication.md

 ## 3 Essential Communication Tools

+Your communiciation is critical to your succeess.
+The challenge though, is communication can be really hard.
+Share three essential tools that can help you be a more effective communicator.

+1. Goal (creating a goal to direct your communication)
+2. Structure (easier for you and your audience to remember)
+3. Paraphrasing (smoooth out challenging communication situations)

+All effective communication in high-stake situations needs to have a goal

+Goal has three parts:
+1. Information
+2. Emotion
+3. Action

+(create a meeting agenda, interpersonal, presentation) Helps you focus, and success metric of communication.
+How do I know is my communication is successful (know feel and do) quality
+1. What is it I want my audience to know
+2. How do I want theem to feel
+3. What do I want them to do at the end

+Structure
+- Presenter focus a message and audience to remember rit
+- What, So what?, Now what?
+- So simple, immediate relationship, used in so many ways
+- Talk about product, approach,
+- What value will they derive
+- Conclude, now what? steps to take
+- Structure is so versatile - swiss army knife of communication.

+Two-Way communication (Goal and Structure)
+Paraphase (warmth and competence) demonstrate, acknowledge, extend/expand
+- Paraphrase acknowledge, really helpful, reinforces, to then expand and move on

 One Communication Tool You Should Add to Your Toolkit
 - Want to provide better feedback, introduce people, or master small talk?